 The decomposition of barium carbonate becomes spontaneous at this elevated temperature.

 Eq8 is a better way to measure the spontaneity of a reaction, as it only requires the calculation of thermodynamic properties of the system.
-In fact, can generate a new measure or function in place of ΔSunio to determine the spontaneity of a reaction, starting from:
+In fact, we can generate a new measure (a new function) in place of ΔSunio to determine the spontaneity of a reaction, starting from:

 Multiplying eq10 throughout by T,